martinedoesgis/tasking-manager-data-export/README.md

 # tasking-manager-data-export
-Application to export each individual mapped task of a project from HOT tasking Manager with mapped date and time.
+Application to export each individual mapped task of a project from [HOT Tasking Manager](https://tasks.hotosm.org/) with mapped date and time.

 https://martinedoesgis.github.io/tasking-manager-data-export/app.html